github/training-kit/paths/electron/starting-with-electron/06-add-to-index.md

   1. Copy the code from the `html` tab on Codepen into the `src/index.html` file locally.
 Paste the code so it replaces the existing text ("Well hey there!!!") between `<body>` and `</body>`.
   1. Save and commit your changes.
   1. Start the app again by typing `electron-forge start`.
 At this point, you should only see text without graphics or functionality.
+  1. Quit the app by pressing Ctrl + C in your Command Line Interface.

   > If you don't understand everything in the `.html` file, that's okay.
 Remember the resources listed [at the beginning of the course](), and know you can always go back and learn more!